 To attempt to cement agreements between warring factions seem illogical and unproductive.

-As noted earlier with strategic thinking introverts, introverts have the ability to surreptitiously achieve great results without the necessity of a give and take dynamic.
-It isn’t that introverts can’t play politics, they simply choose not to do so.
+As noted earlier, introverts can surreptitiously achieve great results with strategic thinking introverts without needing a give and take dynamic.
+It isn’t that introverts can’t play politics; they choose not to do so.

-Introverts take great pride in using their work ethic and hard work to get ahead, and at most times, they succeed because their efforts speak for itself.
+Introverts take great pride in using their work ethic and hard work to get ahead, and at most times, they succeed because their efforts speak for themselves.

-Quietly as it’s kept, introverts rule or at least run the aspects of the world that keep civilization thriving.
+Quietly as it’s kept, introverts rule or run the aspects of the world that keep civilization thriving.

-With observation, focus, solitude, and a missionary zeal, introverts are truly forces to be reckoned with.
+With observation, focus, solitude, and missionary zeal, introverts are genuinely forces to be reckoned with.